Compare gadget insurance and find a specialist gadget insurance provider to better cover your iPhones, tablets, laptops, smartphones,

 - Mechanical breakdown cover.
 If your gadget gives up the ghost, and it ran out of warranty some time ago, then mechanical breakdown insurance may be able to jump to the rescue.

 - Unauthorised call cover.
-Someone nicked your phone and using it to make expensive calls abroad?
+Someone nicked your phone and used it to make expensive calls abroad?
 Don’t worry – you won’t have to pay for those calls if you have this type of insurance

 - Liquid damage.
 We all know someone who has spilt a cup of coffee or other wet drink on their beautiful new MacBook.
 Then there’s the smartphone falling out of the back of your jeans and into the toilet…